 Most auto insurance carriers make it very clear when and how their available coverage applies, and that often involves delineating excluded or non-coverable drivers and events in the terms of an auto insurance policy.
 If you did not give an excluded driver permission to use the vehicle, it is possible to avoid liability for the damages in an accident the excluded driver caused, but this is not always a sure thing.
 For example, an auto insurance policy would not cover damages caused by a clearly excluded driver, but a policyholder would not be liable for damages caused by non-permissive use, such as someone stealing the covered vehicle.

 Carefully examine an auto insurance policy before signing on for coverage.
 Look for any excluded drivers and think of the people who you would potentially allow to drive your vehicle.
 If you plan to teach your teenage son or daughter how to drive, your auto insurance policy should cover members of your household including drivers with learners’ permits.
 You should also use caution before allowing anyone to use your vehicle; make sure the driver qualifies for coverage under the terms of your policy or you risk absorbing liability for damages they cause in an accident.

 If you have questions about your auto insurance policy, an attorney is a fantastic resource.
 An attorney can examine the terms of your policy and help you determine which drivers have coverage under the terms of the policy.
-After any accident involving a covered vehicle, speak with a car accident lawyer in West Virginia about your claim before accepting any settlement offer from an insurance company.
+After any accident involving a covered vehicle, speak with a car accident lawyer in Charleston about your claim before accepting any settlement offer from an insurance company.